 Rating 9.5, Prices start from $85 for a 3 bedroom Villa

-This air-conditioned two-storey villa comes with 3 separate bedrooms and a fully equipped kitchen.
+Zen Retreat Taiping offers an air-conditioned two-story villa that comes with 3 separate bedrooms and a fully equipped kitchen.
 It features a balcony and the courtyard is fitted with two hot tubs.
-The seating area is equipped with a 49-inch Curve TV and a Netflix subscription.
+And free WiFi.

 Kimal Hotel Taiping

 Rating 8.2, Prices start from $19 for a double room